psymh9/psymh9-EMERGENCE-visualisation/README.md

 COMPUTER SCIENTISTS are coloured in RED.

-ROBOTICISTS. are coloured in BLUE
+ROBOTICISTS are coloured in BLUE

 HEALTHCARE PROFESSIONALS are coloured in YELLOW